MSc Clinical and Health Psychology / Overview

 - How to apply

-If you are funding this course yourself, you can apply by completing our online application form .
-See the 'Application and selection' section for information on the supporting documents we require with your form, including two academic references, a research proposal and any relevant work experience.
+You can apply by completing our online application form .
+See the 'Application and selection' section for information on the supporting documents we require with your form.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|